willemshak/Graphics-Projects/README.md

 A collection of various small JavaScript and Processing graphics projects done for fun!

 If you would like to see projects done in my coursework, reach out to me individually, as I can't share those projects publically.
 These projects include:
-Image Processing Application, BGP Router,  FTP Client, Marble Solitaire Game, Sliding Puzzle Solver, Connect Four Bot, Bullet Shooting Game, Kruskal's with DFS and BFS.
+Image Processing Application, BGP Router,  FTP Client, Marble Solitaire Game, Sliding Puzzle Solver, Connect Four Bot, Bullet Shooting Game, Kruskal's generated Maze with DFS and BFS visualizations.

 ----------------------------
 Descriptions of each project